facebook/create-react-app/README.md

 cd my-app
 ```

-This will create a directory called `my-app` inside the current folder.
+It will create a directory called `my-app` inside the current folder.

-Inside that directory, we will generate the initial project structure and install the transient dependencies.
+Inside that directory, it will generate the initial project structure and install the transient dependencies.
-Once it’s finished, you can run some commands inside the project folder!
+Once the installation is done, you can run some commands inside the project folder!

 ### `npm start`